 Residents Maintain Autonomy

-This is a measure of the percent of long-term stay residents who needed more assistance with activities of daily living over time.
-Activities of daily living include activities such as taking medications and continence.
-Some experts argue this is a measure of a patient's well-being.
+This metric measures the percent of long-term stay residents that required additional assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and bathing.

 Ability to Keep Residents Mobile

 In Heritage Health-Gillespie, 14.44% Percentage of Residents